 PMP Cheat Sheet Concept #1: Organizational Process Assets (OPA)

-OPA include plans, processes, policies, procedures and knowledge bases specific to and used by the performing organization.
+OPA includes plans, processes, policies, procedures, and knowledge bases specific to and used by the performing organization.
 Following are some examples of OPA:

 - Effort estimation procedures